 Safety hasn’t been a strength for the current Soul, but we hope that will improve with the 2014 model, which is built on an entirely new structure.
 Kia says that the new Soul has different load paths than either the former model or the other models that it’s structurally related to, and that should help with the tough new IIHS small overlap frontal test; for now the IIHS has tested and rated the Soul as 'good' in all other categories.
 All models include a total of six airbags, with dual front airbags, seat-mounted side bags, and full-length side curtain bags.
 Also worth noting that even the base Soul includes superior four-wheel disc brakes, while many other inexpensive small sedans include just drum brakes in back.

 There are three different trim levels: base Soul, Soul Plus (+), and Soul Exclaim (!).
 Prices start at just $15,495 for a reasonably well-equipped base model with a six-speed manual gearbox and the 1.6-liter engine.
-But if you’re willing to add a five-figure sum to that modest bottom line, you can load up a Soul to include things that are unusual in a mainstream model--like a heated steering wheel, heated rear seats, and cooled/ventilated front seats.
+But if you’re willing to add a four-figure sum to that modest bottom line, you can load up a Soul to include things that are unusual in a mainstream model--like a heated steering wheel, heated rear seats, and cooled/ventilated front seats.
 What’s more, connectivity and infotainment—and the optional navigation system—are fully up to snuff with the systems available in much more expensive, premium vehicles.

 That new UVO eServices infotainment system uses an excellent new eight-inch capacitive screen and, with navigation, and based on a quick first introduction in a pre-production Soul, it looks like one of the better systems on the market, even casting upward to luxury brands.
 Based on an Android linux operating system, it doesn’t suffer from the lagginess that plagues some such systems, and with plenty of apps planned for the future (Pandora and others are just the start) plus potentially easy upgrades through the SD card slot.